-Studies in Iconography (ISSN 0148-1029) is an annual journal hosted by the Index of Medieval Art and published in partnership with Medieval Institute Publications.
-It presents innovative work on the meaning of images from the Judeo-Christian and Islamicate traditions, produced in the period from late antiquity up to 1600.
-Past articles have dealt with subjects as diverse as Byzantine fresco programs, Carolingian architectural diagrams, Gothic rent books, Jewish ritual images, and Islamicate stucco ornament.
+Studies in Iconography is an annual journal hosted by the Index of Medieval Art and published in partnership with Medieval Institute Publications.
+It presents innovative work on the meaning of images from the medieval world broadly construed, between the fourth century and the year 1600.
+Past articles have addressed subjects as diverse as Byzantine fresco programs, Carolingian architectural diagrams, Gothic rent books, Jewish ritual images, and Islamicate stucco ornament.
 We encourage article submissions that offer interdisciplinary, theoretical, or critical perspectives.
 Works of both established and emerging scholars are welcome.
 Reviews of selected books on iconography and art history are included in every volume.

 Diliana Angelova, University of California at Berkeley